 Of course, our students may go on programs sponsored by other colleges and universities and then have the credit hours transferred to Asbury.
 One strong advantage of our cooperative programs is that grants and scholarships awarded through Asbury apply to the costs of our study-abroad programs.

-Financial arrangements are made through Asbury's student account offices.
+Financial arrangements are made through Asbury's student account and financial aid offices.
 Students who go on the programs of other colleges and universities may not use Asbury scholarship money toward those program expenses.

 This is not to discourage students from any other programs, merely to advise that it pays to carefully calculate all of the pertinent expenses before you decide on which program is best for you.